kzu/kzu.github.io/_posts/2017-10-10-serverless-nuget-feed.md

    <StorageContainer Condition="'$(StorageContainer)' == ''" />
 ```

+The firt one would be the `key1` you copied previously.
+Storage account would be
+`kzunuget` in the screenshots above.
+And the container would be `nuget` (the folder).

-Then the packages you intend to push:
+Then, just declare the packages you intend to push:

 ```xml
 <ItemGroup>